 This may sound silly but, in the moment when Jenny added ketchup to her meatball mix, it became crystal clear that there’s wisdom in every kind of from-scratch cooking.
 That, so long as you use whole ingredients, there’s value in exposing kids to all different kinds of cooking, not just all different kinds of foods.
 That, within the boundaries of healthy food, there’s value in being flexible about what counts as “good” food.
 That love, sharing and food bring us together and make things delicious.

-So while this recipe is pretty different – certainly in spirit – than my Classic Meatball recipe, it’s a keeper.
+So while this tender turkey meatball recipe is pretty different – certainly in spirit – than my Classic Meatball recipe, it’s a keeper.
 And not just for my Hungry Boys and sentimental self.
-For you, too, because they are super tasty, easy to make, use only the most basic pantry staples and take 5 minutes to prep.
+For you, too, because these turkey meatballs are super tasty, easy to make, and use only the most basic pantry staples and take 5 minutes to prep.
 Any family cook can tell you that you’d be wise to keep a recipe with that list of attributes close at hand at all times.
 Ketchup or not.

 Repeat until all of the meat mixture has been made into meatballs.
 Get your kids in the kitchen!
 Even little ones can help with this step.

-4. Carefully place the meatballs in hot sauce and simmer, with the lid on, until they are cooked through, at least 12 minutes or so.
+Step 4: Carefully place the meatballs in hot sauce and simmer, with the lid on, until the turkey meatballs are cooked through, at least 12 minutes or so.